SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ```

-Even though the primary use case for `MODULE_INITIALIZER` is to run when a module is lazy loaded, the `MODULE_INITIALIZER` functions will still run if the module in which it is defined is configured to be eagerly loaded (loaded when the app starts, the default way to import modules).
-Should an eager loading configuration be applied on a module designed for lazy loading, the `MODULE_INITIALIZER` functions are run during the Angular app bootsrap sequence.
+Although the primary use case for the `MODULE_INITIALIZER` is to run when a module is lazy loaded, the `MODULE_INITIALIZER` function still runs if the module it is defined in is configured to be loaded eagerly (that is, loaded when the app starts, which is the default method for importing modules).
+If an eager-loading configuration is applied on a module that is designed for lazy loading, the `MODULE_INITIALIZER` functions are run during the Angular app bootstrap sequence.

-An init function provided by `MODULE_INITIALIZER` will only run when the module is loaded.
-This means that if a module is lazy loaded, the init function will run before the module is loaded, but it will not run when the app is initialized.
-If a module is configured for eager loading, the init function will only run when the app is initialized.
+An initialization function that is provided by the `MODULE_INITIALIZER` only runs when the module is loaded.
+This means that if a module is lazy loaded, the initialization function will run before the module is loaded, but it will not run when the app is initialized.
+If a module is configured for eager loading, the initialization function will only run when the app is initialized.

-If any of the init functions returns a Promise, app initialization or module loading does not complete until the Promise is resolved.
-If one Promise is rejected, the app initialization or module loading will be initerrupted.
-The same beheviour applies if an init function throws an error: the app initialization or module loading will be initerrupted.
+If any of the initialization functions returns a promise, app initialization or module loading does not complete until the promise is resolved.
+If one promise is rejected, the app initialization or the module loading is interrupted.
+If an initialization function throws an error, the app initialization or module loading is also interrupted.

-`MODULE_INITIALIZER` is a feature of the Spartacus lazy loading mechanism described in this guide.
-It will not work for other lazy loading mechanisms like the out of the box route based lazy loading from Angular.
+If a feature needs to apply initialization logic at the moment the app is loaded, feature libraries can still use the regular `APP_INITIALIZER` in their `@spartacus/{featurename}/root` entry point, which by convention is an entry point that is always eager loaded.

-If a feature needs to apply initialization logic at the moment the app is loaded, feature libs can still use the regular `APP_INITIALIZER` in their `@spartacus/{featurename}/root` entry point, which by convention is an entry point that is always eager looaded.
+**Note:** The `MODULE_INITIALIZER` is a feature of the Spartacus lazy loading mechanism.
+It will not work for other lazy loading mechanisms, such as the default route-based lazy loading from Angular.

 ## Preparing Libraries to Work with Lazy Loading